-- 1- Movement of the flagellates is accomplished by the presence of flagella in their trophozoite form. - 2- All lumen dwelling flagellate life cycles consist of the trophozoite form.
+- 1- Movement of the flagellates is accomplished by the presence of flagella in their trophozoite form. - 2- All flagellate life cycles consist of the trophozoite form.
 Cysts, are not known to exist in several of the flagellate life cycle. - 3- In those flagellate life cycles with no known cyst stage, the trophozoite is considered to be more resistant to destructive forces, surviving passage into the stomach following ingestion.
-In addition, these trophozoite also appear to survive the outside environment. - 4- In flagellate life cycles that consist of both trophozoite and cyst, the processes of encystations and excystation occur. - 5- Unlike the amoebae, flagellates reside mainly in the small intestine, cecum, colon, and the case of Giardia lamblia, the duodenum. - 6- The flagellate cysts, like those of the amoebae, are equipped with thick, protective cell wall. - 7- Flagellates possess one advantage over their amoeboid relatives in that they can swim.
+In addition, these trophozoite also appear to survive outside the environment. - 4- In flagellate life cycles that consist of both trophozoite and cyst, the processes of encystations and excystation occur. - 5- Unlike the amoebae, flagellates reside mainly in the small intestine, cecum, colon, and the case of Giardia lamblia, the duodenum. - 6- The flagellate cysts, like those of the amoebae, are equipped with thick, protective cell wall. - 7- Flagellates possess one advantage over their amoeboid relatives in that they can swim.
 Therefore, enabling them to invade and adapt to a wider range of environments unsuitable for other amoebae.
-They are able to change from a flagellated free-swimming environment to a non-flagellated tissue dwelling stage and vice versa - 8- Some Flagellates are known to inhabit the reproductive tract, alimentary canal, blood and special types of tissues .
+They are able to change from a flagellated free-swimming environment to a non-flagellated tissue dwelling stage and vice versa - 8- Flagellates are known to inhabit the reproductive tract, alimentary canal, tissue sites and also the blood stream, lymph vessels and cerebrospinal canal.